Macros | |

 Define to determine if code is being built for 16 bit MSP430 processors from Texas Instruments.

-If this define exists, then you are creating code that runs on the MSP430 line of 16 bit processors.
+If this define exists, then the code runs on the MSP430 line of 16 bit processors.
 Micro controllers will have this define present.

 #define BURGER_MSVC _MSC_FULL_VER |